 Debt origination costs representing the costs incurred in connection with the placement of, and the subsequent amendment to, the Amended Credit Agreement are capitalized within other assets and amortized on a straight-line basis over the term of the Amended Credit Agreement.
 Debt origination costs associated with the Partnership's Senior Notes are reflected as a direct deduction from the carrying amount of such debt and amortized on a straight-line basis over the terms of the respective Senior Notes.
-During fiscal 2017, the Partnership recognized charges of \$1,567 to write-off unamortized debt origination costs associated with the tender offer and redemption of its 2021 Senior Notes and capitalized \$6,100 in connection with the issuance of the 2027 Senior Notes.
+During fiscal 2017, the Partnership recognized charges of \$1,567 to write-off unamortized debt origination costs associated with the tender offer and redemption of its senior notes due in 2021 and capitalized \$6,100 in connection with the issuance of the 2027 Senior Notes.
 During fiscal 2016, the Partnership recognized charges of \$292 to write-off unamortized debt origination costs and capitalized \$2,678 in costs incurred in connection with the amendments to the Amended Credit Agreement.
-During fiscal 2015, the Partnership recognized charges of \$2,855 to write-off unamortized debt origination costs associated with the tender offer and redemption of its 2020 Senior Notes.
-Other assets at September 30, 2017 and September 24, 2016 include debt origination costs associated with our Amended Credit Agreement with a net carrying amount of \$3,738 and \$3,721, respectively.
+Other assets at September 29, 2018 and September 30, 2017 include debt origination costs associated with our Amended Credit Agreement with a net carrying amount of \$2,644 and \$3,738, respectively.

-The aggregate amounts of long-term debt maturities subsequent to September 30, 2017 are as follows: fiscal 2018: \$-0-; fiscal 2020: \$-0-; fiscal 2020: \$-0-; fiscal 2021: \$162,645; fiscal 2022: \$-0-; and thereafter: \$1,125,000.
+The aggregate amounts of long-term debt maturities subsequent to September 29, 2018 are as follows: fiscal 2019: \$-0-; fiscal 2020: \$-0-; fiscal 2021: \$143,600; fiscal 2022: \$-0-; fiscal 2023: \$-0-; and thereafter: \$1,125,000.